A step by step recipe for easy sourdough croissants. The end result are buttery, flaky pastries, sure to impress.

 Make a little cut in the bottom of each triangle and stretch it out.
 Then roll the triangles up tightly, starting from the bottom and rolling to the tip.

-Leave the rolled croissants to proof for around 4 hours at a room temperature between 21-23°C. They should puff out slightly.
+Leave the rolled croissants to proof for around 4 hours at a room temperature between 21-23°C. They should become puffy.

 Step 3- Baking (Two Options)

 Preheat the oven to 200 degrees Celsius Fan-bake or 220 degrees Celsius at regular bake.

 Once the oven is at temperature, brush the croissants lightly beaten egg that's been mixed with a tablespoon of water.

 Bake them in a hot oven until deep golden brown.
 How fast they bake will depend on the size you’ve rolled them.